“Courage doesn’t always roar. Sometimes courage is the little voice at the

 I am an Integrative Counsellor.
 This means that I take from a range of models and theories and integrate them into a coherent approach.
 My base model is Person-Centred, I am also informed by Transactional Analysis, Attachment Theory, Ecotherapy, mindfulness and Cognitive Behavioural Therapy.
 I am Body Positive and work with Intuitive Eating concepts.

 I find it useful at times to experiment with a range of creative, experiential tools such as therapeutic writing and expressing ourselves creatively.

 Sometimes life is hard.
 Sometimes life is worse than hard.
 Counselling isn't a magic solution, it won't make everything better but what it does give us is a safe space to explore what is going on for us.
+Being deeply listened to creates the space to reflect.
 We can work through our thoughts and feelings, build on our strengths and gain deeper insight into unhelpful ways of being and responding.
 The 'we' is important, it is a joint endeavour - we both bring our experience, our expertise, our creativity.
 You are not doing this alone, neither are you having anything done to you.
+At all points, you have choice about the direction of our work.
 I am passionate about the difference counselling can make and have seen countless clients finish our work together in a better place than they started

 Who is Counselling for?